edina/fieldtrip-viewer/README.md

 2. git submodule sync
 3. git submodule update

-Then you can test everything works by loading the map with test data e.g. with a quick python webserver
+You can now test that everything works by loading the map with the test data using any webserver e.g.

 ```
 python -m SimpleHTTPServer 8080